Ave Maria University Honors Program

 • Options for designated living spaces for Honors students within Residence Halls

-• Use of Honors lounge in library
+• Use of Honors lounge

 • Focused component of Freshman Orientation

 • Graduation with honors in the core curriculum if the student satisfies the general requirements of the Honors Program.

 • Graduation with honors in a major if the student satisfies the Honors senior thesis/project in a particular major.

 Ave Maria University recognizes that honors students will often excel in particular areas of the Core Curriculum.
 For this reason, our program allows students to choose the courses in which they will earn honors.
 Honors Program students must: